Classical Music, Opera

 Smetana Hall

-Smetana Hall, centrepiece of the stunning Municipal House, is the city’s largest concert hall, with seating for 1200.
-This is the home venue of the Prague Symphony Orchestra, and also stages performances of folk dance and music.
+Smetana Hall, the centrepiece of the stunning Municipal House, is the city’s largest concert hall, with seating for 1200.
+This is the Prague Symphony Orchestra’s home venue and stages performances of folk dance and music.
 Location: Náměstí Republiky 5, Old Town; tickets 250-600 CZK; Open box office 10am-6pm

 Classical Music, Opera in Prague